-- (1) Each year, from the tax imposed in section 13B52 (relating to interactive gaming tax), \$2,000,000 or an amount equal to .002 multiplied by the total gross interactive gaming revenue of all active and operating interactive gaming certificate holders, whichever is greater, shall be transferred into the Compulsive and Problem Gambling

-Treatment Fund established in section 1509 (relating to compulsive and problem gambling program). - (2) Each year, from the tax imposed in section 13B52, \$2,000,000 or an amount equal to .002 multiplied by the total gross interactive gaming revenue of all active and operating interactive gaming certificate holders, whichever is greater, shall be transferred to the Department of Drug and Alcohol Programs to be used for drug and alcohol addiction treatment services, including treatment for drug and alcohol addiction related to compulsive and problem gambling, as set forth in section 1509.1 (relating to drug and alcohol treatment). - 50 § 13B55.
-Certificate holder deposits. - (a) Accounts established. -- except for an interactive gaming certificate holder that already has an account established under section 1401 (relating to slot machine licensee deposits), the State Treasurer shall establish within the State Treasury an account for each interactive gaming certificate holder for the deposit of sums required under subsection (b) to recover costs or expenses incurred by the board and the department in carrying out their powers and duties under this chapter based upon a 7 budget submitted by the board and the department under subsection (c).
+- (1) Each year, from the tax imposed in section 13B52 (relating to interactive gaming tax), an amount equal to .002 multiplied by the total gross interactive gaming revenue of all active and operating interactive gaming certificate holders shall be transferred into the Compulsive and Problem Gambling Treatment Fund established in section 1509 (relating to compulsive and problem gambling program). - Each year, from the tax imposed in section 13B52, an amount equal to .002 multiplied by the total gross interactive gaming revenue of all active and operating interactive gaming certificate holders shall be transferred to the Department of Drug and Alcohol Programs or successor agency to be used for drug and alcohol addiction treatment services, including treatment for drug and alcohol addiction related to compulsive and problem gambling, as set forth in section 1509.1 (relating to drug and alcohol treatment). - § 13B55.
+Certificate holder deposits. - Deposits. -- - The department shall determine the appropriate assessment amount for each interactive gaming certificate holder, which amount shall be a percentage assessed on the interactive gaming certificate holder's gross interactive gaming revenues.
+Each interactive gaming certificate holder shall deposit funds into its account under section 1401